emma123cs/Satellite-Data/README.md

 #### (1)	The back-end code in Python:

+**Note:** The back-end code is integrated in the file _website.py_ and _portsCooridnates.py_ and only explained here seperately to provide a more comprehensive description of the code.

 (i)	We first create a data frame with the AIS Data for January 1st, 2018 (randomly selected day to serve as an example, any other day could also be used instead).
 To get a feeling for  the unique MMSIs in the AIS data, we also print them using df1.MMSI.unique().
 This helps us to group the data for one illustrative MMSI in the AIS data and show the route on a map.

 (ii)	To make the route more visual, we can also illustrate it on a world map, using folium.